List of Cobra (G.I. Joe) characters: Scar-Face

 Scar-Face is a Cobra Officer, who was a courier for Cobra Commander in the Marvel Comics G.I.
 Joe series.
 He was eventually used as a "biological time-bomb", in order to infect the G.I.
 Joe Team with a deadly toxin invented by Doctor Venom.
 Scar-Face was killed, when explosive charges destroyed G.I.
 Joe headquarters and he was trapped inside.

 Scar-Face was released as an action figure in 2008 as "Scarred Cobra Officer", in a comic book 2-pack as part of the 25th Anniversary line.

 Sergeant Major Duncan

 Sergent Major Duncan is the real name of Alastair Thomas Duncan, Destro's right-hand man on the Iron Grenadiers.

 Shadow Strike

 Shadow Strike was a ninja who infiltrated the Arashikage Clan to corrupt it from within, while secretly working for Cobra Commander.
 He continues his training under Storm Shadow, but also spies on him for Cobra Commander.
 His greatest strength is also his greatest weakness, as he is a lone wolf, preferring to operate alone as opposed to teaming with another or using troops.

-Shadow Strike appears in the movie G.I.
-Joe: Ninja Battles, in a non-speaking role.
+Shadow Strike makes a non-speaking appearance in the film G.I.
+Joe: Ninja Battles.